Frequently Asked Questions

 All the credits for an MS may be counted toward the PhD course requirements except for AEM 8777.
 All credits are subject to approval on the Degree Program form.

 Yes.
 File a petition form to request changes in course work to your program.
-If you wish to change your committee members, please email Julie Koch and she will obtain approval from the DGS and forward it along to the Graduate School.
+If you wish to change your committee members, please email the AEM Department of Graduate Studies and we will make sure to forward it along to the Graduate School.

 With a 50% appointment you get paid for 20 hours and a full tuition benefit.
 With a 25% appointment you get paid for 10 hours and a half tuition benefit.
 For Graduate Health insurance please see the following page:

-16. How do I change the committee members on my
+9. How do I select or change the committee members on

 Exam once the committee has been approved?